ties2/ComputerVision-DataScience-Master/lectures/machine learning/pytorch/pytorch5.markdown

 Batching is a mechanical process handled by the DataLoader to prepare data for efficient training.
 It involves three simple, sequential steps:

-Request Indices: The DataLoader first generates a list of random indices from the total dataset size (e.g., indices [45, 12, 98, ...] for a batch size of 32).
+1. Request Indices: The DataLoader first generates a list of random indices from the total dataset size (e.g., indices [45, 12, 98, ...] for a batch size of 32).
 This ensures shuffling.

-Retrieve Samples: It uses the __getitem__ method of the Dataset to fetch the individual data sample (X) and its label (y) for each of those indices.
+2. Retrieve Samples: It uses the __getitem__ method of the Dataset to fetch the individual data sample (X) and its label (y) for each of those indices.

-Collate & Stack: It then takes these individual samples (e.g., 32 images) and stacks them together to form two larger tensors:
+3. Collate & Stack: It then takes these individual samples (e.g., 32 images) and stacks them together to form two larger tensors:

-One tensor for all features (Batch X).
+* One tensor for all features (Batch X).

-One tensor for all labels (Batch y).
+* One tensor for all labels (Batch y).

 This resulting mini-batch is then immediately passed to the model for the forward pass.
 This process repeats until the entire dataset (one epoch) has been consumed.

+### PyTorch DataLoader that control how batches are prepared:

+### shuffle

+1. shuffle=True (Randomization)
+* What it does: Randomly shuffles the indices of the entire dataset before each new training epoch.

+* Purpose: Prevents the model from learning the sequence or order of the data points.
+If the data were always in the same order, the model might optimize itself specifically for that sequence, leading to poor generalization on new, unseen data.

+* Result: A different sequence of mini-batches is generated for every epoch.

+### drop_last

+2. drop_last=True (Handling Leftovers)
+* What it does: Tells the DataLoader to discard the very last batch of the dataset if its size is smaller than the specified batch_size.

+* Purpose: Ensures that every single batch during training has the exact same dimensions.
+This is crucial when:

+Using distributed training (multiple GPUs).

+Using stateful recurrent models (where a consistent batch size is required).

+You want the batch size to be perfectly divisible into the total number of samples for easier tracking.

+* Result: If your dataset has 103 samples and your batch size is 32, you would normally get three full batches (32, 32, 32) and one small batch (7).
+If drop_last=True, the small batch of 7 is simply discarded.

+### num_workers

+1. What it Does
+It enables multiprocessing for data loading.

+The workers run in the background, performing slow tasks like reading files, applying transformations (ToTensor, Normalize), and collating batches.

+2. Why it's Important (The Bottleneck)
+Prevents GPU Starvation: The primary purpose is to ensure the GPU never sits idle, waiting for the CPU to finish preparing the next batch of data.
+If num_workers is 0 (the default), the CPU loads the data and the GPU waits.

+Speed: By setting num_workers to a value greater than 0, the CPU and GPU can work in parallel: the GPU trains on the current batch while the worker processes prepare the next batch in the background.

+3. How to Set It
+num_workers=0: Data loading is done in the main process (slowest, only used for simple debugging).

+Recommended Value: A good starting point is often the number of CPU cores you have available, or perhaps half that amount.
+You should increase this value until your GPU utilization is consistently high.
+If you set it too high, you can overload your CPU and run out of memory.